Small Business Saturday

 The Saturday following Black Friday may seem easily overlooked, but it easily stands out as an incredibly important shopping day for small, local businesses.
 Small Business Saturday, is still a relatively young “holiday”, having only started up 6 years ago.
 According to Forbes.com, last year alone, 88 million consumers chose to shop small on Small Business Saturday- up 14.9 percent from 2013.
 Additionally, on Small Business Saturday in 2014, consumers spent $14.3 billion at local and independent businesses.

 An interesting face about Small Business Saturday is that it was, in fact, not started up by small businesses.
 It was actually created by American Express, purely for PR and Marketing reasons.
-Regardless of it’s origins, however, Small Business Saturday has had noticeable positive effect for many small and local businesses.
+Regardless of its origins, however, Small Business Saturday has had a noticeable positive effect for many small and local businesses.

 Small Business Saturday 2015